-Patrik: “Raptor’s Breath” was compiled with mostly old riffs and songs from Martins previous project but re-molded into Snake Tongue.
+Patrik: “Raptor’s Breath” was compiled with mostly old riffs and songs from Martins previous project but re-moulded into Snake Tongue.
 But also Niklas composed two of the songs.
-So the album was a diverse range of riffs and tracks, but we tried to hold it together with some tematical lyrics.
-“Raptor’s Breath” focus on the relation between “the leader” and “the mass” both historical and present.
+So the album was a diverse range of riffs and tracks, but we tried to hold it together with some thematical lyrics.
+“Raptor’s Breath” focuses on the relation between “the leader” and “the mass” both historical and present.
 “Raptor’s Breath” is our hard, fast and harsh reflection on society.

 How do you compose and where do you get inspiration for your music?

 Patrik: For “Raptor’s Breath” Martin composed most of the songs but for our new tracks we work more as a collective.
 And I think we kind of found the formula for Snake Tongue.
 Niklas and Fredrik P come up with most of the riffs then they go through the “Snake Tongue”- filter and we all add ideas and input.
 We will see the result on our next album.
 As for inspiration, I guess there is a shit load of bands that inspire us, but I think our reality and the world around us is the main inspiration.

 Which artists have influenced your style & sound if any?

 Patrik: As mentioned before, there is a lot of bands influencing us.
 And I think we all have different influences.
 But for Snake Tongue as a whole, I think Converge was a big inspiration for Martin, but we also draw from bands such as Napalm Death, Disfear, Tragedy, Catharsis, His Hero Is Gone etc.

 Fredrik D: For me personally I would not

 What does it mean to be an hardcore-metal band today?